kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

      signature artifact could refer to a platform index, for certifying the platform images, or to an SBOM artifact that refers to a platform matched image.
 These artifacts may or may not be located on the same registry/repository.
-The new referrers API allows for retrieving these artifacts.
+The new referrers API allows for discovering artifacts from a requested repository.
    - How Kubernetes and especially runtimes should support OCI referrers is not part of the alpha feature and will be considered in future graduations.